nikitabogdan/pocket-scale-calculator/readme.md

-I heard you like Pocket Operators, so I made Pocket Scale Calculator for your Pocket Operator (v.0.7).
+### I heard you like Pocket Operators, so I made Pocket Scale Calculator for your Pocket Operator.

 This console app is a helper tool for calculating scales for [Teenage Engineering Pocket Operator](https://teenage.engineering/products/po) PO-33/PO-133 & PO-35/PO-137* series.